ctechfilmuniversity/lecture_ss23_academic_methodologies/docs/03_slides/am_ss23_07_slides.md

 --

-Start with the most concrete parts, e.g. what you did, results..
+Start the writing with the most concrete parts, e.g. what you did, results..

 --